-As I talked about in a previous article, law firms really do not have a duty to train new employee.
+As I talked about in a previous article, law firms really do not have a duty to train the new employee.
 Training is for colleges and universities, after all, not law firms.
 Law firm employees need to come in ready to do their job and perform from a legal and productivity standpoint.

 From the greeting when they arrive all the way to how the day concludes, a plan needs to be put in place that is consistently implemented with every new employee — no matter whether they are a lawyer, paralegal/legal assistant, or some other staff member.
 If a plan is put into place, the reality is the new employee will likely have a positive impression of the law firm.
-The employee will also likely have a basic understanding of their job duties and what is expected of then.
+The employee will also likely have a basic understanding of their job duties and what is expected of them.

-Here are some first day considerations for new law firm employees:
+Here are some first-day considerations for new law firm employees:

 - Does your law firm have an on-boarding video that you play to all your employees?
 If you do not have one, you should think long and hard about putting one together.
 With the ease of putting together videos today, putting together a video is an obtainable task for most law firms.
-If your law firm is not technologically about to deliver an on-boarding video, it’s wise to hire somebody to come in and film one.
-In your on-boarding video, be sure to welcome your new employees into the firm and go over fundamental job duties and policies and procedures of the firm.
+If your law firm is not technologically about delivering an onboarding video, it’s wise to hire somebody to come in and film one.
+In your onboarding video, be sure to welcome your new employees into the firm and go over fundamental job duties and policies and procedures of the firm.
 If you do not have an on-boarding video, you need to have somebody designated to do this in-person with every new employee.

 - What paperwork do new employees need to review and sign?
-Whatever it is your law firm needs, make sure you have all of this assembled into a package for them before their arrival in a folder or some other appropriate manner.
+Whatever it is your law firm needs, make sure you have all of this assembled into a package for them before they arrive in a folder or some other appropriate manner.
 You also want to designate somebody in your law firm to deliver and explain the new employee paperwork.
 This can show that the law firm is organized and has its act together.